 This field of psychology takes a more holistic approach and focuses on helping people fulfill their individual potential and achieve self-actualization.

-Industrial-Organizational Psychology is an applied branch of psychology.
+Industrial-organizational psychology is an applied branch of psychology.
 It involves applying psychological principles to the workplace.

 I-O psychologists, as they are often called, are interested in helping organizations by improving employee selection, motivation, workplace performance, productivity, and occupational health.

 This branch of psychology is devoted to using psychological principles in military settings.
-Some professionals who work in this field treat soldiers who have served in the military, while others conduct research design to help improve military operations and increase the chances of success in combat settings.
+Some professionals who work in this field treat soldiers who have served in the military, while others conduct research designed to help improve military operations and increase the chances of success in combat settings.

 Personality psychology is a large area of psychology interested in the development of personality.
 Researchers in this field are interested in understanding the many forces that influence how personality develops and is expressed.
 They are also interested in learning more about how personality changes over the course of life.